rocktronica/heartballoon.wedding/sections/lodging.md

 ### 3. Hidden Valley Inn

 [Hidden Valley Inn](https://visithiddenvalleyinn.com/) is a Bed and Breakfast on the same street as Gardener Ranch with good reviews.
-We have not viewed the space personally.

 ### 4. Blue Sky Lodge

 [Blue Sky Lodge](https://blueskylodge.com/) is 1 mile down the street from Gardener Ranch.
-We have not viewed the space personally.

 ### 💡Don't Drink and Drive